 - developing and encouraging ASHA volunteers.

-- Train, encourage skill development programs
+- Train, and encourage skill development programs

 - Utilise and direct Corporate social responsibility into health investments

-- Establishing a strong regulatory framework to include regulation of clinical establishments, professional and technical education, food safety, medical technologies, medical products, clinical trials, research and implementation of other health-related laws.
+- Establishing a strong regulatory framework to include regulation of clinical establishments, professional and technical education, food safety, medical technologies, medical products, clinical trials, research, and implementation of other health-related laws.

 Out of these the key and specific objectives remain to